fimbres/friendly-sport/README.md

 # sport-php

-This is a social network developed in PHP with Bootstrap
+This is a social network developed in PHP with Bootstrap and MySQL.